rrydbirk/weight-loss-study/README.md

-Cellular and Transcriptional Dynamics of the Human Adipose Tissue during different Weight Loss Modalities

-####

-This repository holds information for reproducing data and figures for the paper *Cellular and Transcriptional Dynamics of the Human Adipose Tissue during different Weight Loss Modalities* by Loft _et al._.
+This repository holds information for reproducing data and figures for the paper **Cellular and Transcriptional Dynamics of the Human Adipose Tissue during different Weight Loss Modalities** by Loft _et al._.

 We provide objects necessary to produce all figures presented in the manuscript, except for QC which we provide as reports due to GDPR restrictions.